enRichMyData/crocodile/backend/endpoints.md

 POST /datasets/{datasetName}/tables/csv
 ```

-Adds a new table to the dataset from a CSV file and triggers Crocodile processing.
+Adds a new table to the dataset from a CSV file and queues it for Crocodile processing.
+To prevent resource exhaustion from concurrent uploads, CSV files are processed sequentially through a task queue system.

 **Form Data:**
 - `table_name` (string): Name of the table
-- `file` (file): CSV file to upload
+- `file` (file): CSV file to upload (max 10MB)
 - `column_classification` (string, optional): JSON string of column classifications

 **Example:**